 The following additional requirements for S-57 dataset conversion must be noted:

 The S-101 Boolean type attribute major light has been introduced in S-101 to aid in improved portrayal of lights in ECDIS.
 This attribute will be populated as True during the automated conversion process for all lights having a nominal range of 10 Nautical Miles or greater.
 Data producers are advised to examine their converted ENCs and amend this encoding as required.

+The S-101 attribute vertical length has been introduced to encode the height of a light above the sea surface for Light All Around attached to floating structures.
+This information is encoded in S-57 on LIGHTS using the attribute INFORM (see clause 2.3).
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the LIGHTS should be in a standardised format, such as Height of light xx metres, where xx is the height of the light.

 S-57 Geo object: Light (LIGHTS) (P)